LOTLOUISCHOITSLAB/LOTLOUISCHOITSLAB/README.md

 ### Hello Everyone!
-This is my GitHub Repository!
+I am Louis Sungwoo Cho and this is my GitHub Repository!
-### Link to my website: https://lotlouischoitslab.github.io/lotlouischoitslaboratory/
+### Link to my portfolio website: https://lotlouischoitslab.github.io/lotlouischoitslaboratory/

 Here are some ideas to get you started: